ff4500/utilities/notes/Standard Notes resources.md

 Themes to take a look at.
 Might be work in progress, but worth checking out nonetheless.

 **SN One Dark** - [github.com/matta9001/sn-onedark](https://github.com/matta9001/sn-onedark) - A dark color scheme for Standard Notes based on the One Dark syntax theme for the Atom text editor.

+**Dracula** - [github.com/cameronldn/sn-theme-dracula](https://github.com/cameronldn/sn-theme-dracula) - Dracula theme for Standard Notes

 ## Editors